the-bitcoin-token/bitcoin-non-standard-server/README.md

 ### Create a database

 Type `psql` into your console to open the PostgreSQL interactive terminal.
-To create a new database called `non-standard-db` type in
+To create a new database called `non-standard-db` and create the schema copy and paste the following into the terminal.

-    CREATE DATABASE nonStandardDb;
+    CREATE DATABASE non_standard_db;

-Connect to the database

     \connect non_standard_db;

-Create the database schema

     CREATE TABLE UnP2sh (
       tx_id varchar(64) primary key,